food in thailand

 3. Kaeng Lueang

-Kaeng Lueang, also known as Yellow Curry, is a bright and flavorful dish that embodies the culinary delights in Thailand and its rich Thai food culture.
+Kaeng Lueang, also known as Yellow Curry, is a bright and flavorful dish that embodies the culinary delights in Thailand and its rich Thailand food culture.
 This curry combines turmeric, which gives it its signature yellow colour, with coconut milk, lemongrass, and garlic, creating a creamy and aromatic sauce.

 4. Gaeng Daeng